DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/03_ImplementWizardStep1Part1.md

 * Adjust properties

   First we have to make sure that container fills the bulk of the screen.
-The screenshot belows shows the relevant settings:
+The screenshot below shows the relevant settings:
   <br><img src="./images/wiz_layout_fill.png" /><br>
-  Adjust the following peoperties as follows:
+  Adjust the following properties as follows:
   * Activate flexible height if not already done
-  * Set the first figure of `Fill posrtions' to `0.8`which corresonds to 80 percent of the space
+  * Set the first figure of `Fill positions' to `0.8`which corresonds to 80 percent of the space
   * make sure that the `Alignment in container` is as shown

 * Rename the newly added control to `Content_Create`